semlanik/qtprotobuf/README.md

 **Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future

-*QML* - Enables/disables QML code generation in protobuf classes.
-If set to TRUE qml related code for lists and qml registration to be generated.
+*NOQML* - Enables/disables QML code generation in protobuf classes.
+If set to FALSE or not defined qml related code for lists and qml registration of protobuf classes will be generated.

-**Outcome:**

-*QtProtobuf_GENERATED* - variable that will contain generated STATIC library target name

 ### qtprotobuf_link_archive